 Outdoor Accessories to Wear in Spain in Winter

 These are some must-haves when visiting Spain during October-March.
 If you’re moving to Spain for an extended period of time, check out our post: What To Bring When Moving to Spain.

 Do not leave a scarf off your Spain winter packing list!!
 First, a scarf seems to be the obligatory fashion for Spaniards in cooler weather.
 Don’t unleash the wrath of the Spanish grannies concerned that you’ll catch cold – remember your scarf!

-You can wrap them tight or loose, and even tuck them under your zipper line to increase insulation as necessary.
+You can wrap it tight or loose, and even tuck it under your zipper line to increase insulation as necessary.
 You don’t need anything super warm as then you’ll get too hot when it’s sunny.
 Something with a t-shirt like fabric does the trick.
 We especially love big scarves that can be used as shawls on cold buses, trains, and planes.

-This travel scarf is cotton, doubles as a shawl, and also has handy pockets for keeping your phone when you don’t wanna carry a purse or man bag.
+This travel scarf is cotton, adds a pop of color, doubles as a shawl, and also has handy pockets for keeping your phone when you don’t wanna carry a purse or man bag.
 You can also slip some euros in for a cheeky glass of wine or beer on a terrace.
-But you won’t need much – Spain is much cheaper than the U.S. or the U.K. Read more: Cost of Living in Madrid.

 Light Touchscreen Gloves

 Of course, it helps if your jacket has pockets to stuff your hands, but sometimes that’s not enough.
 You don’t need heavy gloves that reduce your dexterity – slim ones should do the trick.
 These ones are lightweight and stretchy.